jmandarino-branch/theChive-script/readme.md

 1. main.py is the script that runs.
 2. reqs.txt == requirements.txt with flask
-3. root level requirements.txt == script requirments
+3. root level requirements.txt == script requirements
-2.